SunStarSys/www/content/clients/apache.md

 tolerable amount for all RFC-compliant message delivery agents.
 It was a delicate balance as the spam levels rose to 2 million then 2.5 million per day, because the `earlytalker` delay increased concurrency levels 4-5 times above "normal" levels and the spam continued to grow.
-We were pushing `httpd`'s `MaxClients` settings during that period, but after a few months we started seeing measurable improvements.
+We were pushing `httpd`'s `MaxClients` settings during that period, even to the point of having to custom-compile `httpd` to raise the compiled-in limit, but after a few months we started seeing measurable improvements.
 Normally `earlytalker` runs before the banner is delivered, which is suboptimal when your primary plugin for dealing with spammers revolves around dns blacklists.
 Running `earlytalker` as late as possible meant that other,